RITlug/teleirc/README.md

 # Running Teleirc

 Before running teleirc, you will need to decide how you want to run it persistently.
-An easy way to keep this service running in the backgrond on your server is through `pm2`. pm2 is an npm package that can keep node services running in the background, restart them if they crash, and restart them if the server reboots.
+An easy way to keep this service running in the background on your server is through `pm2`. pm2 is an npm package that can keep node services running in the background, restart them if they crash, and restart them if the server reboots.

 Alternatively, you can handle this yourself by using something like `screen` or `tmux`, and a quick shell script and starting the program manually with `node teleirc.js`.